ironwolfgames/havenwood-web/HOUSES.md

 #### Cleanup

 - Discard all remaining research cards.
-- Refill the research card row back up to N cards.
+- Refill the research card row back up to **N** cards (Base: 3).
+This value is tracked on the Owl Player Mat and can be upgraded via the Magic Tree.

 #### Owl Buildings